-In fact, searches for "marketing automation" have increased by 144% over the last 5 years.
+In fact, searches for "marketing automation" have been increasing over the last 5 years.

-Marketing automation remains a hot topic in the marketing world.
+"Marketing automation" remains a hot topic in the marketing world.

 The early days of personalization were dominated by bulky, complicated software suites, like Ontraport.

 For example, the popular ESP ConvertKit has a number of basic personalization options.

 9. Demand For SEO Software Continues to Grow

-Like email service providers, SEO software is far from a brand new category.
+As email service providers, SEO software is far from a brand new category.

 For example, Ahrefs is slowly becoming one of the market leaders in the space (based on search volume growth and purported revenue numbers).

-Mangools is in the same category as Ahrefs.
-However, they're competing on price rather than trying to replicate the features of a full-blown SEO software suite like Ahrefs.
+However, Mangools is largely competing on price rather than trying to replicate the features of a full-blown SEO and content marketing platform.

-These tools represent a growing interest in search engine optimization as a whole.
+Either way, both of these tools represent a growing interest in search engine optimization as a whole.
 Especially for SEO martech that serves a specific niche.

 A great example of this kind of niche SEO tool demand is "Shopify SEO".